lxxcontinue/SSCOR/README.md

-# SSCOR
+# A deep learning-based stripe self-correction method for stitched microscopic images

-Pytorch implementation of SSCOR
+## Pytorch implementation of SSCOR